It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 This is the kind of thing, you know, psychology is what it is.

-I'm not gonna be a one.
+I'm not going to be a one.

 And so they'll just get their backs up and they'll get more defensive about it rather than learn the lesson.

-But it's if they think, if anybody out there thinks that the the power of the conservative movement in this country is gone in effect.
+But it's, if they think, if anybody out there thinks that the power of the conservative movement in this country is gone in effect, in their dreams, folks, they are living with the reality today that that is not the case and it's not going to be the case anytime soon.

-If anything, it is uh it's going to increase.
+If anything, it's going to increase.

 His favorable rating has fallen to 19%.